WGLab/PennCNV/docs/index.md

 ## What's new:

+- 20170606: Zoltan Kutalik shared an article on how to improve PENNCNV CNV calls [here](https://www.ncbi.nlm.nih.gov/pubmed/27402902).
+They defined a new quality score (QS) estimating the probability of a CNV called by PennCNV to be confirmed by other software.
 - 20161024: Prof. George Kirov shared a recently published paper reporting the use of PennCNV on Affy Axiom arrays [here](http://www.sciencedirect.com/science/article/pii/S0006322316327111).
 Detailed procedure for CNV calling is given in the supplementary materials.
 - 20160805: PennCNV has been dockerized by Roman Hillje at the University of Zurich, Switzerland.
 The docker image and related documentation are available at https://hub.docker.com/r/romanhaa/penncnv/.